riotu-lab/ROSNavBench/README.md

 To initiate the ROSNavBench test, follow these steps:

 1. **Export File Name and Run**:
-    - In your terminal, export the file name of the configuration file using the appropriate command.
+    - In your terminal, export the absolute path of the configuration file using the appropriate command.
+Make sure that the file is configured to your machine.
       - For example:

       ```bash
-      export PARAMS_FILE="circle_path_scenario"
+      export PARAMS_FILE="\home\Absolut_path\configuration_file.yaml"
       ```

     - Run the `main` script to start the test execution.